Johnrobmiller/A-minimal-template-using-Next.js-Tailwind-and-Typescript/README.md

 --> yarn add --dev typescript @types/react @types/node
 --> npm i -D tailwindcss@latest postcss@latest autoprefixer@latest

+After that, go ahead and replace your project files with this repository (except for the node_modules and .next folders, of course.)

 This is a very minimal template of a "create-next-app" bootstrap with tailwind and typescript.
 Everything works out of the box.

-Happy coding!
+Happy coding!!!

-Below this line is the original README.md created using "create-next-app"
+(Below this line is the original README.md created using "create-next-app")

 -----------------------------------------